bacalhau-project/bacalhau/docs/running-node/gpu.md

 # GPU Support

-Bacalhau supports GPUs out of the box, and defaults to allowing execution on all GPUs installed on the node.
+Bacalhau supports GPUs out of the box and defaults to allowing execution on all GPUs installed on the node.

 ## Prerequisites